sparkflows/sparkflows-docs/docs/aws/aws-iam-assume-role/index.rst

 AWS IAM ASSUME ROLE
 ======

-Fire Insights Integrated with AWS IAM Assume Role.
+Fire Insights Integrated with AWS IAM Assume Role, which can be Configured at Group level.

 .. toctree::
    :maxdepth: 2